Stretching into new territory helped me enrich myself as a designer.

 - Taught my first weekly recurring series of dance technique classes to a full room of amazing human beings who absolutely killed it.

-- Earned my instructor certification for Doonya: The Bollywood Workout (there was no class to attend in Upstate NY so I had to become an instructor to make one)
+- Earned my instructor license for Doonya: The Bollywood Workout (there was no class to attend in Upstate NY so I had to become an instructor to make one)

 - Started shopping for a home